Dhruva912005/blinkit-Power-Bi-dashboard-/README.md

 Regular fat content products contributed more to sales than low-fat items

-✅ Dashboard Preview

-▶ How to Use This Project
-Download the dataset from the link provided above

-Open Power BI Desktop

-Import the dataset and apply the same transformations (or use the Power Query editor)

-Recreate the visuals as shown in the dashboard or customize your own

 🚀 Future Scope & Improvements
 Integrate real-time data for live monitoring